-Driving around, particularly in urban areas, it is not uncommon to see people using their hazard lights for a variety of situations – some of which are appropriate and some not.
+In urban areas, it’s common to see emergency flasher car lights being used incorrectly – some of which are appropriate and some not.
 Laws regarding the use of hazard lights vary from state to state.
 So it is important to either check with your local police as to what is permissible in your state or click here.
 That said we are going to talk about a few common ways hazard lights are used and which ones are actually correct.

 When Not to Use Your Hazard Lights

 Those of us who have lived in Georgia know that the spring and summer seasons bring frequent heavy thunderstorms which often result in blinding rain and even hail.
 Driving along the freeway or side street in these conditions, you frequently see other cars with their hazard lights on.
 However, putting your hazards on in the rain is a bad idea.
 When driving in the rain you should make sure you turn on your headlights, taillights and windshield wipers.
-Using your emergency flashers may make it hard for other drivers to tell which lane you are in or if you are planning on making a turn.
+Using your emergency flasher car lights may make it hard for other drivers to determine which lane you are in or if you’re planning on making a turn.
 When the driving conditions are truly unsafe due to bad weather you should safely pull off to the shoulder or into a nearby parking lot until the weather conditions improve.

 Improper Use of Hazard Lights